 \subsection{Trade-offs between MSE and Regret}

-Figure \ref{fig:td} examines the prediction-decision trade-off on the shortest path with $100$ and $1000$ training samples, a $0.5$ noise half-width, and polynomial degree $4$.
-We calculate the average MSE and regret for $10$ repeated random experiments.
-Apart from this, mean training time is also annotated, and circle sizes are proportional to it.
-Finally, we remove the circles of \dbb{} because they are at the right top corner and far worse than other methods.
+Figure \ref{fig:td} examines the trade-off between prediction and decision on the shortest path with $100$ and $1000$ training samples, a $0.5$ noise half-width, and polynomial degree $4$.
+We calculate the average MSE and regret over $10$ repeated random experiments.
+Apart from this, the mean training time is also annotated, with circle sizes proportional to the time.
+The circles of \dbb{} have been removed as they are located far in the top right corner and perform significantly worse than other methods.

-Figure \ref{fig:td} demonstrates that \spo{} and \pfyl{} can reach a low decision error, especially with large training sets, at the cost of higher prediction errors.
-Moreover, the MSE of \pfyl{}'s predictions is significantly larger than that of \spo{}.
-Further examination reveals that the higher prediction error of \spo{} and \pfyl{} comes mainly from multiplicative shifts in the predicted cost values, which does not alter the optima of an optimization problem with a linear objective function.
-In addition, training with \autosklearn{}, which comes from automated algorithm selection and hyperparameter tuning, is time-consuming but provides both high-quality prediction error and decision error.
-However, compared to \spo{} and \pfyl{}, even the competitive 2-stage Auto model does not have an advantage in decision-making with $1000$ training data samples.
+Figure \ref{fig:td} shows that \spo{} and \pfyl{} can reach low decision errors, particularly with large training sets, at the cost of higher prediction errors.
+Moreover, the MSE of the predictions of \pfyl{} is significantly higher than that of \spo{}.
+Further examination reveals that the higher prediction errors of \spo{} and \pfyl{} are mainly due to scale shifts in the predicted coefficient values, which does not alter the optimals of an optimization problem with a linear objective function.
+In addition, training with \autosklearn{}, which involves automated algorithm selection and hyperparameter tuning, is time-consuming but provides both high-quality prediction error and decision error.
+However, compared to \spo{} and \pfyl{}, even the competitive 2-stage Auto model does not have an advantage in decision-making with $1000$ training samples.